 ‘When to expect the first period after breastfeeding’ is a common question that new mothers might have.
 The return of your period usually depends on your breastfeeding pattern, and how soon your hormones return to normalcy, because the levels of estrogen and progesteroneiA female hormone responsible for menstruation and pregnancy. hormones may drop after pregnancy.
 These points will address one of the most common queries among women after cesarean, including, ‘When should I expect my period after a c-section?’’

-- If you are not breastfeeding, you may get your period back in five to six weeks after delivery (1).
+- If you are not breastfeeding or partially breastfeeding, you may get your period back in five to six weeks after delivery (1).

 Will C-Section Delay Your First Period?